RHenigan/sdl_evolution/proposals/0000-android-12-issues.md

 With the new runtime permissions users will have to grant bluetooth permissions to SDL enabled apps.
 This means that if the user denies permissions for a specific app, the app will not know when the device connects to the head unit nor will it be able to start its bluetoothTransport in the routerService.
 With the solutions mentioned above apps that have their permissions denied will still be able to bind to another apps RouterService and will still be able to start up a routerService for a USB connection.
 If there are not any apps on the device with permissions then the router service would never be started when connecting over bluetooth.

-### AndroidManifest Exported Flag

-For the `SdlReceiver` and `SdlRouterService` the android guides already directed app developers to define the `android:exported` attribute and set it to true.
-In these cases as well since they have `intent-filters` defined this attributes default value was true.
-For the `SdlService` becasue there was not necessarily an `intent-filter` the default value may have been false.
-As mentioned prior by adding the exported attribute set to true to the `SdlService` this may pose a risk to app developers.

-### PendingIntent Mutable Flag

-The RouterService is the only place in the library currently that uses a PendingIntent and the PendingIntent is sent to the NotificationManager.
-With this being the case there is no need for the intent to be changed so we can flag this PendingIntent with the `PendingIntent.FLAG_IMMUTABLE` flag.

 ### Service Notification Delays

 This change would be only to make sure a notification is always displayed immediately otherwise android may choose to delay the notification up to 10 seconds.
 If the notification is delayed there is no risk to the user and could result in a better user experience as we can hide some of the initial RouterService notifications while the routerService connects.
 If we choose to display the notificaiton immediately the user experience will mirror its current implementation.
 For the `SdlService` it will be up to the individual app developers to implement the immediate flag.